Hydra 2.5.0 is out now. Check out what's new

 Inventory of Methods (Generated by Script Recorder)

-The MainWindow will still be populated with the target application window if you want to use the old Engine methods.
+The MainWindow is still populated with the target application window for compatibility with existing methods.

 Note: When using FindByInformation or FindByXpathOrInformation without providing window information, the search traverses all windows on the desktop, which may result in slower performance in some scenarios.